Kotlin/dataframe/README.md

 ```kotlin
 df.filter { survived() && home().endsWith("NY") && age() in 10..20 }
 ```
-If `DataFrame` doesn't contain a column referenced by `ColumnAccessor`, runtime exception will be thrown.
-In some cases this may lead to loosing important results of some long computation.

-And solution is...

 ### Extension properties
 When DataFrame is used within Jupyter Notebooks with [Kotlin Kernel](https://github.com/Kotlin/kotlin-jupyter) there is even more type safe way to access data.
-After every REPL line execution all new global variables of type `DataFrame` are analyzed and extension properties for data access are generated:
+After every REPL line execution all new global variables of type `DataFrame` are analyzed and replaced with typed `DataFrame` wrapper with auto-generated extension properties for data access:
 ```kotlin
 val df = DataFrame.read("titanic.csv")
 ```